Kim-Neuroscience-Lab/mapseq_processing_kimlab/README.md

 pip install -r requirements.txt
 ```

-7. Run the script on your preprocess_and_aggregate.tsv on a per-group basis where the input directory contains the nbcm.tsv files from the CSHL pipeline. (new steps not yet reflected in sample datasets)
+7. Run the script on your preprocess_and_aggregate.tsv on a per-group basis where the input directory contains some number of nbcm.tsv files from the CSHL pipeline. (new steps not yet reflected in sample datasets)

 ```
 python preprocess_and_aggregate.py -i /home/mwjacobs/git/mapseq_processing_jacobs/predata/adults/ -o /home/mwjacobs/git/mapseq_processing_jacobs/data/adults/